OfficeDev/office-js-docs-pr/docs/excel/custom-functions-debugging.md

 ## Use the browser developer tools to debug custom functions in Excel on the web

-You can use the browser developer tools to debug UI-less custom functions in Excel on the web.
+You can use the browser developer tools to debug custom functions that don't use a shared runtime in Excel on the web.
 The following steps work for both Windows and macOS.

 ### Run your add-in from Visual Studio Code